exalearn/colmena/docs/how-to.rst

 Common Example: Launching MPI Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We imagine many Colmena applications to use an MPI application in many of their "Methods,"
+We imagine many Colmena applications will define methods that
+require launching an external executable that runs on more than one node.
-and a recommended pattern for using MPI applications:
+Our recommended pattern for using MPI applications is to write a single Python function
+that handles writing inputs, launching the function and parsing outputs:

 .. code-block:: python